tufanbarisyildirim/gonginx/README.md

 </p>

 # Gonginx
+TBH, I would like to rewrite the parser next time I need it again :)) but it still does its job.

 Gonginx is an Nginx configuration parser helps you to parse, edit, regenerate your nginx config files in your go applications.
 It makes managing your balancer configurations easier.

 ## Basic grammar of an nginx config file